The Local Innovation and Partnership Fund

 - support innovative ways of working to address homelessness, address system gaps and improve responses tailored to needs in local areas

-- support functional zero (ending or reducing the most acute forms of homelessness) approaches to street homelessness and/or reduce reliance on motels
+- prioritise applications that support functional zero (ending or reducing the most acute forms of homelessness) approaches to street homelessness and/or reduce reliance on motels

 - fund wider homelessness projects where a community identifies a need that is currently not being responded to, or where existing support is not adequate.